ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

     a) Trim the Remote Shutter Release Cable to the desired cable length

 .. image:: ../../../images/CTimage2.png
+    :width: 450px

-b) Strip off approximately 2-3cm of the black sleeve making sure not to
-       damage the 3 wires contained within the sleeve.
+b) Strip off approximately 2-3cm of the black sleeve making sure not to damage the 3 wires contained within the sleeve.

 .. image:: ../../../images/CTimage3.png
+    :width: 450px

-c) Remove approximately 3mm of the sleeves off of each of the three
+c) Remove approximately 3mm of the sleeves off of each of the three wires.
-       wires.
 You will need to make sure that there is enough of the sleeve removed that when the servo pin is crimped to the wire that there is contact between the pin and the exposed wire.

 .. image:: ../../../images/CTimage4.png
+    :width: 450px

 The three wires have the following functions: